-At SNAIA CRISTMAS 2023, Louis van der Elst presented on "Inhibition of Bacterial Proliferation in Deep Wounds with Electroceutical Fibers," a project conducted with Merve Gokce, Jeffery Coulter, and other members of the FAMES Lab.
-This presentation was selected as the "Best Student Presentation" awarded by the Royal Microscopical Society.Antibiotic-resistant infections caused by bacterial pathogens present a grave public health threat, impeding wound healing and causing significant health issues globally [1].
-To address this challenge, we introduce a biomedical fiber device designed to act as a drug-free antiseptic solution [2].
+At SNAIA CRISTMAS 2023, Louis van der Elst presented on the "Inhibition of Bacterial Proliferation in Deep Wounds with Electroceutical Fibers," a project conducted with Merve Gokce, Jeffery Coulter, and other members of the FAMES Lab.
+This presentation was awarded the "Best Student Presentation" by the Royal Microscopical Society.
+Antibiotic-resistant infections, caused by bacterial pathogens pose a severe public health threat, hindering wound healing and causing significant health issues globally [1].
+To address this challenge, we introduced a biomedical fiber device designed to act as a drug-free antiseptic solution [2].

 Specific pathogenic organism types evolve to be increasingly resistant to antibiotic treatments to which they were previously susceptible.
 This is a consequence of natural selection and genetic mutation [3].
 The phenotypical diversity of these infections and their resistance to conventional antibiotic treatments underscore the need for a universal, non-infection-specific solution to prevent wound infections.
 Electroceutical treatments (ECT), involving the application of a weak electric field to wounds, have shown promise in inhibiting bacterial proliferation.
 In conjunction with the body's natural immune response, ECT effectively hinders biofilm development [4].